-The Conjuring Universe: Every movie in chronological order
+What's the best order to watch The Conjuring Universe movies?

 Because babysitters can never have a nice quiet evening in horror films, Annabelle and several other spirits and demons locked in the artifact room accidentally escape during the course of a single night - and all while the Warrens are away from home.

-Gary Dauberman once again wrote this Annabelle installment, along with James Wan, and he directed it, too.
+Gary Dauberman once again wrote this Annabelle installment, along with James Wan, and he directed it, as well.

 The Curse of La Llorona is set in 1977 and follows widowed social worker Anna Garcia (Linda Cardellini).
 After Anna investigates the home of a traumatised family, she recommends that two young boys are taken from their mother, Patricia (Patricia Velásquez).
 When the boys turn up dead that night, she soon learns their mother was protecting them from a vengeful Mexican spirit who is now after her children, Samantha (Jaynee-Lynne Kinchen) and Chris (Roman Christou).